- Scientific name: Cetorhinus maximus

 - Feeds on: Plankton

-- Description: Huge shark.
-Body is black or dark grey, occasionally with brownish tinge.
-Massive mouth appears toothless and gill slits are huge for filter feeding.
+- Description: Huge shark species which is usually black or dark grey, occasionally with a brownish tinge.
+The massive mouth appears toothless and gill slits are very large for filter feeding.
 Large pectoral, dorsal and tail fins.
-Snout is pointed and eyes are small.
+The snout is pointed and eyes are small.

 The basking shark is the largest fish in UK waters, and the second biggest extant fish species in the world (after the whale shark).
 It can grow to over thirty feet in length and can weigh in excess of five and a half tons.
-The mouth can be over a metre wide, and does contain very small (but sharp) teeth.
+The mouth can be over a metre wide and does contain very small (but sharp) teeth.
 Basking sharks are found in the southern and northern hemisphere, but avoid the warm waters around the equator.
 Basking shark are migratory and are usually spotted in British waters in the summer, travelling to deeper waters in the winter.
+This species can be found around the whole of the UK, but it is more likely to be found along the west coast of the British Isles and is rare in the North Sea.

 Behaviour and Feeding

 Basking sharks are one of the few shark species which filter feed on plankton.
 They cruise slowly through the sea, often at the surface, with their mouth wide open to filter plankton from the water.
-A large basking shark can process over one million litres of sea water per hour through the thousands of rakers in its gills.
-This behaviour gave the fish their name as people originally thought they were basking in the sun.
+A large basking shark can process over one million litres of seawater per hour through the thousands of rakers in its gills.
+This behaviour gave the shark its name as people originally thought they were basking in the sun.
 Basking sharks are known to come close to land during the summer, and can sometimes be spotted from the shore, and have been known to come into estuaries and large harbours during calm weather.
-Many basking sharks will be solitary, but they have been spotted moving in pairs and occasionally groups containing over one hundred basking sharks have been observed moving as a shoal.
+Many basking sharks will be solitary, but they have been spotted moving in pairs and occasionally form into groups made up of tens or even hundreds of basking sharks.
 Basking sharks come into shallower, inshore waters during warmer weather as plankton density in much higher in these areas during summer, as this footage taken in late May 2016 off the coast of Cornwall shows.
-It is thought that basking sharks take some form of hibernation in much deeper water in winter and feed little during this time, and shed their gill rakers and grow them again for the following summer.
-Although usually slow moving – travelling just two or three miles in an hour- basking sharks have occasionally been spotted breaching (jumping in such as way that their entire body, apart from the tail, is out of the water).
+It is thought that basking sharks take some form of hibernation in much deeper water in winter although this any many other aspects of the basking sharks life cycle, such as migration patterns, are poorly understood.
+Basking sharks are usually slow-moving but they have occasionally been spotted breaching (jumping in such a way that their entire body, apart from the tail, is out of the water).
 The reason for this is unknown but one theory is that the basking sharks are trying to rid themselves of parasites such as lampreys.

 Basking Shark – Mistaken for a Sea Monster